The Bankrate promise

-If you have flipped through channels lately you have likely been met with ads for Memorial Day sales at car dealerships.
+If you have flipped through channels lately, you’ve seen ads for Memorial Day sales at car dealerships.
 And while Memorial Day weekend is known for steep vehicle discounts, this year’s sale will take some extra consideration.

-How to get the best deal despite limitations
+How to get the best deal this Memorial Day

-If you are set on driving away with a new set of wheels following the upcoming Memorial Day weekend, there are a few tips you can follow to get the best deal — even with fewer vehicles available on the lot.
+If you are set on driving away with a new set of wheels following the upcoming Memorial Day weekend, there are a few tips you can follow to get the best deal.

 Test drive before the weekend